Deportation Defense

 Brooklyn Deportation Defense Attorneys

-Removal Defense Representation in New York & New Jersey
+Expert Removal Defense Representation in New York & New Jersey

 When the U.S. government believes someone has broken an immigration law or violated a condition of their visa, they may target them for removal.
 If you or a loved one receives a Notice to Appear (NTA) or is arrested by immigration authorities, do not wait to seek legal guidance.

 At Usher Law Group, we recognize what is at stake and are committed to protecting your future in the United States.
-Our New York City deportation defense lawyers have over a decade of experience and offer same-day appointments.
+Our Brooklyn deportation defense lawyers have over a decade of experience and offer same-day appointments.
 We will carefully evaluate your circumstances, give you honest advice, and walk you through all available relief strategies.
 Our team is client-centric and can provide the compassionate guidance you need during this difficult time.
 No matter the complexity of your situation, we will leverage the full extent of our skills and resources when advocating for you.

 How Does Deportation Work?